adsnh13/Credit-and-Loan-Analysis/README.md

 This pipeline shows that even with the modern big data tools, Spark, combined with them, can be used to quickly process, format and analyze large data sets.

  ## TECHNOLOGIES USED:
- Spark SQL
+- Apache Spark (Spark SQL, Spark Core)
- Spark
+- PySpark (Jupyter Notebook)
- Seaborn
+- Pandas
- Matplotlib
+- Matplotlib
- Pandas
+- Seaborn

  ## SUMMARY:
  Utilized the historical data from kaggle.com.
  Collected 3 datasets of online transactions, loan and customer credit card.